VirgilSecurity/virgil-crypto-c/docs/module.md

     Prefix that is used for C name resolution.
 The c_prefix attribute is optional.

-class:
-    Defines instance class.
-Possible values are: * any - Defines instance of any class. * string - String class.
-Have a special meaning in the C
-    context, it is represented a null-terminated array of characters. *
+of_class:
-    buffer - Special class "buffer" that is used as an output byte array. *
+    Defines class name that a component belongs to.
+This attributes is used
-    impl - Universal implementation class.
-If value differs from the listed
-    above then next algorithm applied: 1.
-If value in a format .(uid), then
-    it treated as a reference to the in-project class and will be substituted during context resolution step.
-2. Any other value will be used as-is.
-So one third party type can be used.
-Short class name that is implmeneted in this module.
-This attributes is used for inner components name
-    resolution.
-The class attribute is optional.
+    for inner components name resolution.
+The of_class attribute is optional.

 uid:
     Unique component identifier represents name that uniquely identifies